MasonWirtz/MasonWirtz.github.io/Lectures.md

 > # (Upcoming) Conference Presentations

+* Pfenninger, S. E., & <u>Wirtz, M. A.</u> (complexity) *When* and *for whom* does extracurricular English exposure work?
+Introducing new methods to capture the temporal specificity of L2 development and individual differences in young learners. *EuroSLA 33.* Montpellier, France.

+* <u>Wirtz, M. A.</u> (complexity).
+Major life events and psychosocial factors as drivers for language change across the lifespan. *LRI: Language & Belonging.* Merano, South Tyrol.

 * PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, & Schmidt-Riese, A. (accepted).
 Dynamics of Sociolinguistic Development in the First and Second Language. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.

 * PANEL ORGANIZATION: <br> <u>Wirtz, M. A.</u>, Pickl, S., Niehaus, K., & Elspaß, S. (accepted).
 Modeling Context and the Individual. *International Conference on Language Variation in Europe (ICLaVE).* Vienna, Austria.